Jeanga7/language-installer/README.md

 ## 🧪 Post-Installation Check

-Uncomment the `check_all_installed` line at the end of the script to verify installation of all languages:
+Uncomment the line at the end of `install.sh` to automatically verify installs:

 ```bash
 # check_all_installed